JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 So with three Lemans races over 1.5h it is possible to go from Level 1 to Level 68.
 Compare that to normal gameplay where one can reach around Level 42-49 after 100-300 events (6-10h of gameplay) over a much longer timeframe (examples from a couple friends).

-### Most efficient event for over level 60

-City Perimeter is the highest-paying events after Lemans efficieny drops off after Level 60.
-Its high efficiency is due to the track's design, which allows for maintaining high average speeds.
-Example City Perimeter payouts at level 95 with S2 Class car:
+City Perimeter is the highest-paying events after Lemans efficiency drops off after Level 60.
+Its high efficiency is due to the track's design, which allows for maintaining high average speeds and is quite long at the same time.
+Example City Perimeter pay-outs at level 95 with S2 Class car:

 - Average REP: ~53,500 per minute
 - Average Cash: ~109,000 per minute

 ### Most efficient event for all levels

+Every 30 minutes, a random track is boosted with +50% rewards, doing the boosted races is very efficient and provides variety at the same time.

-Doing the longest E class restricted race on the current rotation (check [here](https://nightriderz.world/rotations) for all rotations) is the best due to the low class restricted reward bonus.
+Doing the longest Open class race with an E class car or E class restricted race on the current rotation (check [here](https://nightriderz.world/rotations) for all rotations) is the best due to the low class restricted reward bonus.

 ### Most fun event for leveling

 Another good choice is High Stakes, but because it's a Team Escape, the rewards vary depending on how many police cars you ram or destroy during the event.
-Example High Stakes payouts at level 95 with S2 Class car:
+Example High Stakes pay-outs at level 95 with S2 Class car:

 - Average REP: ~41,600–70,240 per minute
 - Average Cash: ~41,600–70,240 per minute